 The reading assignments from Principles of Marketing Engineering are required, before class.
 This provides the necessary background materials for class discussions.
 There will also be supplemental materials, mainly "tutorials" on how to run various models through the provided software.
-Most cases will appear automatically when you load the software, in a folder called "My Marketing Engineering" (note: I did not pick this cutesy title).
+Most cases will be accessible via the Marketing Engineering software.
 Most everything will be put on Moodle as well, for easy access anywhere.
 (Copyright note: The book chapters available on Moodle will be rotated throughout the semester.)

-Policy on Laptops, Cell Phones, and Other Devices
+Policy on Cell Phones, Other Devices, etc.

 To be discussed during the first lecture.
-Note that you will be expected to use your own laptop computer (equipped with Microsoft Excel) during the tutorial part of each class.
+Note that you will be expected to use your own laptop computer during the tutorial part of each class.